-Inherited from Greek cuisine, stuffed grape leaves is a favourite in the Arab world.
+Inherited from Greek cuisine, stuffed grape leaves is a favorite in the Arab world.
 Enjoyed as a snack or appetizer in most restaurants, homemade waraq ‘inab is unarguably the best.
-The leaves are stuffed with rice, falafel or meat, served sprinkled with lemon juice and olive oil for flavour and moisture.
-For something that takes time and effort to roll, this dish can disappear in minutes!
+The leaves are stuffed with rice, falafel, or meat, and served sprinkled with lemon juice and olive oil for flavor and moisture.
+This dish can disappear in minutes for something that takes time and effort to roll!

 3) Dahi Baray from India

-The perfect cooling snack for summer, or to break fast in Ramadhan.
-With Ramadhan being in the summer months for quite a few years, most iftar snacks are cooling after the day’s heat.
-Dahi baray is a favourite in India – batter made with lentils is fried until golden, and then soaked in a yoghurt mixture topped with sweet tamarind sauce, or a green chutney for more spice.
+The perfect cooling snack for summer, or for breakfasting in Ramadhan.
+With Ramadhan being in the summer months for quite a few years, most iftar snacks cool after the day’s heat.
+Dahi Baray is a favorite in India – batter made with lentils is fried until golden and soaked in a yogurt mixture topped with sweet tamarind sauce or green chutney for more spice.
 The result is an irresistible dish that just melts in your mouth!

 4) Haleem from Pakistan

 Even though the traditional method of cooking this dish means you have to start it the day before, it is a popular dish when breaking the fast.
-Full of gentle spices and warm comfort, this slow-cooked dish of lentils and meat comes with variations, but is always eaten with the same enthusiasm.
-Different regions use different flavours, but they all contain wheat, barley, lentils, and meat.
+Full of gentle spices and warm comfort, this slow-cooked dish of lentils and meat comes with variations but is always eaten with the same enthusiasm.
+Different regions use different flavors, but they all contain wheat, barley, lentils, and meat.

 5) Adas from Palestine

 Also called Shorbet Adas, or Lentil Soup, this dish means winter in Palestine.
 However, when Ramadhan comes around, it doesn’t matter what season it is, for it is a Ramadhan dish!
-Similar to the Haleem from Pakistan, but not as time-consuming, is a delicious, simple, healthy soup.
-Lentils are believed to be one of the oldest cultivated legumes in the region, and are rich in fibre, protein and Vitamin C, and low in calories; thus being used freely.
+Similar to the Haleem from Pakistan, but not as time-consuming, it is a delicious, simple, healthy soup.
+Lentils are believed to be one of the oldest cultivated legumes in the region and are rich in fiber, protein, and Vitamin C, and low in calories; thus being used freely.